pme123/camundala/documentation/src/docs/functionalityDsls/dmnTester.md

 The _DMN Tester_ gives you a UI, to configure a test for a DMN.
 As there is already some information in your domain model, we must only define the rest.
-And so we can directly run the tests.
+And so we can directly run the tests, without configure them manually in the UI.

 See [Github](https://github.com/camunda-community-hub/camunda-dmn-tester) for more information on what the _DMN Tester_ is all about.

-### Get Started
+## Get Started
 The _DMN Tester DSL_ use the DMNs you created - in this context I refer to the [Bpmn DSL](../bpmnDsl.md#business-rule-tasks-decision-dmns)

 Let's start with a basic example: